 Information Officer - Sarah Presley

 All officers serve on the Board.
-The other current Board members are Harlow Pease, Erica Mc Leish and Richard Nuanes.
+The other current Board members are Kathy Brandt, Oral Miller, Richard Nuanes and Sandra Sermons.

 DCCB has five standing committees: Membership, Legislative, Advocacy, Program and Beneficiary.
 Committee membership is open to any DCCB member who wishes to join.